Skip to main content

 • gameplay

-• “The gameplay is pretty nice; everything is easy to understand, though the building, cleaning, and fixing of the toys can get a bit repetitive at some point.”
+• “The gameplay is pretty nice; everything is easy to understand, although the building, cleaning, and fixing of the toys can get a bit repetitive at times.”

-• “The mechanics are simple enough but also feed my 'need to know how it's put together' just enough.”
+• “The mechanics are simple enough but also satisfy my curiosity about how everything is put together.”

 • “I wish the controls were more intuitive and the gameplay is a little stale as it is now.”